A guide to choosing the right plant. Where to grow them and how to prune them.

 What loves to live under these things?

 What loves to chew new clematis shoots?

-Yup, slugs.
 So if you want to shade the roots because you've insisted on growing your clematis unnaturally up against a wall, then use a thick layer of sharp alpine grit.
-This will create the damp, cool conditions beneath that the roots will enjoy, but will deter slugs and snails.
+This will create the damp, cool conditions beneath which the roots will enjoy, but will deter slugs and snails.

 Clematis are greedy feeders when grown in pots or tubs and require regular liquid or slow release granules applying.
-Not so in the ground, unless your soil is pure sand and all nutrients are leached into the bedrock several feet below by a slight shower.
+Not so in the ground, unless your soil is pure sand and all nutrients are leached into the bedrock several feet below by the slightest shower.
 There will be enough nutrients in the soil to fulfill their needs.
 Plus the roots will be encouraged to grow deeper and wider in search of them.
-If you are going t oplant against a wall make sure the root ball is at least 18inches or 45cms away from the wall itself to reduce the drying action of the stone/brick.
-Being porous moisture will be leached out from the soil into the wall and clematis will suffer from lack of water.
+If you are going to plant against a wall make sure the root ball is at least 45cms away from the wall itself to reduce the drying action of the stone/brick.
+Being porous, moisture will be leached out from the soil into the wall and clematis will suffer from lack of water.